maxwellpettit/docs-test/src/main/markdown/Sales/Sales.md

 # Sales

 ## Prompt For Loyalty At Begin
-At the begining of transacion, after entering the sale, the user will be prompted to find an existing loyalty customer or add a new loyalty customer.
+At the begining of a transacion, after entering the sale, the user will be prompted to find an existing loyalty customer or add a new loyalty customer.
 ![alt-text](assets/loyalty-prompt.png)

 ## Auto log off after Sale